-Welcome (or welcome back) to the Learning Resources Division.
+Welcome (or welcome back) to the Broadcast and Audio Visual Services.
 The LRD includes WNMU-TV, WNMU-FM, Engineering and Audio Visual Services.
-We are pleased that you will be working in the LRD—an important and visible campus department!
+We are pleased that you will be working in Broadcast and Audio Visual Services—an important and visible campus department!
 Because of our role at the University and the publics we serve around the Upper Peninsula and Northeastern Wisconsin, we have high expectations for both our full-time staff and our student employees.
 We have an excellent track record of providing high-quality, broadcasting and technical services and we are excited to have you as part of the team.
 We certainly need you and your good efforts to accomplish all we do.
 We also hope to make this a positive experience where you can learn skills and habits that your future employers will value.

 This year, we have decided to begin the new academic year by clearly stating our expectations for student staff members.
 Please read the information below and be sure to ask any staff member if you have questions or concerns.
 We are also asking you to sign the back page, signifying that you have read and understand these expectations as conditions of your employment.
 We will make a copy of your signed document so you may keep it with your important papers.

 Expectations for Student Staff...